mrjoelkemp/resume/README.md

 B.S.
 Computer Science and Minor in English, The City College of New York, Cum Laude, 09/2003 - 06/2008

-## Programming Experience
+## Software Development Experience

-Lead Software Engineer, Spotify, 04/2018 - Present
+Staff Software Engineer, Spotify, 04/2018 - Present
-* Leading an effort spanning 5 teams to move the entire system powering Spotify Ad Studio from a monolith to microservices.
+* Led the adoption and case building of Phoenix Liveview and the BEAM VM for internal applications.
+Grew a grassroots BEAM community from 3 to 35+ people.
+Wrote a 26 page RFC analyzing the BEAM VM across numerous technical dimensions to prove its superiority in building high-traffic, highly concurrent systems.
+* Served as the lead architect for a year-long effort to build and launch a self-serve ad marketplace in Spotify for Artists, spanning 3+ missions and 7+ squads.
+We shipped our most complex effort on time due to my involvement.
+* Led the monolith to microservices transition for Spotify Ad Studio; an effort spanning 5 teams.

-Software Engineer, Spotify, 06/2016 - 04/2018
+Senior Software Engineer, Spotify, 06/2016 - 04/2018
 * Served as a full-stack, technical leader in the development of Spotify Ad Studio: a self-serve advertising platform for small/medium sized businesses.
 The platform was written primarily React/Redux, Java, and MySQL.
 * Refactored code and teams with the goal of optimizing for the success of the business and products.
 * Served as the right hand to product – bridging product and business goals with technical solutions.